 - Led a team of 6 creative staff in producing innovative, effective content; provided trainings, applied project management strategies, and encouraged collaboration and ownership of work to drive team success

-This bullet point not only includes your accomplishments within that role, but it also highlights where your leadership skills came in handy without having to simply claim that you possess that skill.
+This bullet point not only includes your accomplishments, but it also highlights where your leadership skills came in handy without having to simply claim that you possess that skill.
 See the difference?

-Now, hard skills or technical skills are a different story.
-The best place to put them on your resume are within their own section.
-This way, hiring managers can see within seconds what relevant skills you have to the role you are applying for.
+Now, hard skills and technical skills are a different story.
+The best place to place them on your resume is within their own section.
+This way, hiring managers can see within seconds what relevant skills you have for the role you are applying for.

 For example, if you’re interested in a software engineer role, it will be in your best interest to include any coding languages you know or other softwares you’ve used such as JAVA or Python.

 Now that you know the difference between the two skills and where to use them, here are some of the most common soft skills and hard skills that hiring managers look for:

 Again, the most sought out hard skills can vary by industry, but there are some technical skills that all job seekers can benefit from knowing.
 If you really want to give yourself an edge, the best way to utilize your hard skills are to couple them and become certified.
 For more on what those skills are, check out our article here or watch the below video on why certifications still matter in 2020.